Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 All you snack lovers (like myself) can rejoice with today’s hemp seed bars, which happen to be vegan and gluten free.

-For a randomly tested homemade hemp protein bars recipe (with pumpkin), I’m convinced I don’t need to buy evo hemp protein bars anymore.
+For a well-tested homemade hemp protein bars recipe (with pumpkin), I’m convinced I don’t need to buy evo hemp protein bars anymore.

 Why You’ll Love These Hemp Protein Bars